gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 The summary here is just a re-formatted version of the PR summary.
 Nothing new.

-The "File-Level Changes" table splits the changes in pretty arbitrary groups.
-E.g. it creates a test group then fails to add every files with test cases and adds test files to other groups.
+The "File-Level Changes" table splits the changes into pretty arbitrary groups.
+E.g. it creates a test group then fails to add every file with test cases and adds test files to other groups.

-Also the description of the groups contain multiple incorrect statements:
+Also, the description of the groups contains multiple incorrect statements:

 1. > Introduces the HW_PCI_ONE_TIME_USE trait for one-time-use PCI devices.

-    The tool totally misses the fact the trait is an external dependency that is not introduced by this change, but a separate patch in a separate repo and such patch needs to land first before this can function.
+    The tool totally misses the fact that the trait is an external dependency that is not introduced by this change, but a separate patch in a separate repo and that patch needs to land first before this can function.
 This happens even though this information is right in the commit message of the given patch.

 2. > Adds a configuration option pci.report_in_placement to enable one-time-use
    > support.

     This is incorrect.
-The config option is added years before as part of a different feature this patch is depending on.
+The config option is added years before as part of a different feature this patch depends on.
 This patch only uses the existing config option.

 ### Sourcery - Inline comments

-There was 4 inline comments so we can look at them one by one:
+There were 4 inline comments so we can look at them one by one:

 1. > issue (testing): Add a test case to verify the invalidation logic when no
    > allocations are present.